Explore the incredible wilderness of Western Australia and the Northern Territory

 There are currently no scheduled departures on our Kimberley Trail Broome to Darwin (Basix) trip.
 If you are interested in other trips in the region visit one of the links below.

-1. This trip starts in Broome at approximately 7:00am and finishes around 6pm on day 14.
-Onward travel must be booked the following day.
+1. This trip starts in Broome with an arrival day and finishes in Darwin after breakfast.
+Onward travel can be booked any time.

 2. This trip requires a sleeping bag